SaurabhK85/AI-Powered-Plant-Disease-Detection/README.md

-# 🌾 AI-Based Plant Disease Detection Web Application
+# 🌾 AI-Based Plant Disease Detection

 An intelligent web-based solution that assists farmers and agricultural professionals in identifying plant diseases by analyzing leaf images.
 Users can upload a photo of a plant leaf, and the system predicts the disease along with practical treatment suggestions in both English and Hindi.